joshtingey/the-trains/README.md

 $ skaffold dev
 ```

-To delete the deployment from the cluster run...
+To delete the app and collector from the cluster run...

 ```
 $ skaffold delete